August 02, 2022

 I feel like I'm not alone in thinking that that's too much.
-We are already struggling with the ones we have, and 62 thousand more are coming out every day.
+We are already struggling with the ones we have, and 62 thousand more come out every day.
 This is untenable, also considering that we don't need this many.

 Let me be clear, I love music.
-I firmly believe that pop songs are the soundtrack of our existence.
-The best of them instantly translate into specific feelings in our brains, and this might be the key to limit their proliferation.
+I believe that pop songs are the soundtrack of our existence.
+Some of them instantly translate into specific feelings in our minds, and this might be the key to limit their proliferation.

-Suppose that you are a woman that kisses a girl and ends up liking it, I'm sure that there is a song that best conveys this emotion.
+Suppose that you are a woman that kisses a girl and ends up liking it, I'm sure that there is a song that perfectly conveys this emotion.

 Do we feel like we need more than one?
 No, exactly!

-Given enough time, all the human range of emotions will be assigned to a work of pop music, which ultimately means no more new songs and a sigh of relief for humanity!
+Given enough time, all the human emotional range will be assigned to a work of pop music, which ultimately means no more new songs and a sigh of relief for humanity!